 Also, it is possible to regain your innocence.
 If an aggressor withdraws from a fight and communicates his desire to withdrawal, the victim will become the aggressor should he or she continues to engage or pursues the fleeing party.

 The threat must be about to happen right now, i.e. in the next few moments.
 If you don’t act right now, you will suffer some harm.
 Threatening future harm, i.e. “I’m going to go get my gun” or “I’m going to come back with my friends” is not sufficient.
-Where a future threat is made, you are expected to take advantage of other options like calling the police or leaving the area, etc. Similarly, you cannot act in self-defense when responding to something that has already occurred – doing so would be retaliation, not self defense.
+Where a future threat is made, you are expected to take advantage of other options like calling the police or leaving the area, etc. Similarly, you cannot act in self-defense and use the knowledge gained in your self defense boxing classes when responding to something that has already occurred – doing so would be retaliation, not self defense.

 For a threat to be immanent, the aggressor must have the ability to do harm and the opportunity to attack when you are in jeopardy.
 For example, a child may not have the ability to harm you, whereas a fully-grown person would.
 Likewise, someone with a bat does not have the opportunity to inflict damage if they are 100 yards away.
 Jeopardy involves a reasonable perception of a threat – thus, an armed soldier (ability and opportunity) wouldn’t, on it’s own, present an immanent threat because there is no jeopardy.
 So, what exactly constitutes jeopardy then?
 Well, when it comes to jeopardy, the question is whether someone is acting in a way that would make a reasonable person believe they are about to be attacked.